$127 New Patient Special - Book Now!

 How many sessions of dry needling will I need?

 Most conditions respond meaningfully within three to six sessions.
 Recovery from each session becomes easier as the tissue adapts: patients who experience significant soreness after session one are often barely affected by session five.
-Depending on your cover, insurance does not cover dry needling costs – do keep this in mind when planning for sessions.

 When Should You Be Concerned After Dry Needling?